 The first iPaaS for science

-Scitara’s Scientific Integration Platform, SIP is the universal connectivity solution analytical labs have been waiting for—a cloud-based, peer-to-peer platform that seamlessly integrates new and legacy systems.
+Scitara’s iPaaS for science is the universal connectivity solution analytical labs have been waiting for—a cloud-based, peer-to-peer platform that seamlessly integrates new and legacy systems.

 It’s the only way a lab can complete its digital transformation, accelerate research and maintain control of data while continuing to capitalize on its initial informatics investments—and it’s helping life sciences leaders rethink everything without rebuilding everything.